 Wet Sanding or Dry Sanding?

-Based on our experience, we recommend that you give preference to epoxy resin sanding with wet sanding with water-resistant sandpaper over dry sanding.
-There are also good reasons for this: The abrasive paper used for wet sanding usually lasts much longer than that used for dry sanding.
-The sanding process also removes minor unevenness immediately and much less dust is produced in the room air due to the moisture.
+Based on our experience, we recommend that you give use wet sanding with water-resistant sandpaper, rather than dry sanding.
+There are several good reasons for this: The abrasive paper used for wet sanding usually lasts much longer than that used for dry sanding.
+The sanding process also removes minor unevenness immediately, and much less dust is produced in the air due to the moisture.
 Due to the binding of dust in the water, the respective condition of the surfaces is more visible during wet sanding than during dry sanding and can therefore be easily assessed at any time.

 However, there may be exceptions where dry sanding gives better results.
-For example, we recommend dry sanding for workpieces that are partly made of wood or similar moisture-sensitive materials.
-The water used for wet sanding would make the wood swell unattractively and cause unaesthetic stains.
+For example, we recommend dry sanding for work-pieces that are partly made of wood or similar moisture-sensitive materials.
+The water used for wet sanding would make the wood swell unattractively and cause unsightly stains.

-Nevertheless, there are a number of other reasons that speak more in favour of wet sanding and against dry sanding.
+Nevertheless, there are a number of other reasons that will favor wet sanding over dry sanding.
 Dry sanding with a random orbital sander (but also sometimes when sanding by hand) generates a lot of frictional heat.
 If this heat exceeds a certain value, the resin surface may be loosened, resulting in an unattractive matt surface.